sayus2884/ops/developers/PROJECT_STANDARDS.md

           Dockerfile
           package.json
           src/
+            domain1/
+            domain2/
+            features/
+              feature1/
+              feature2/
+              feature3/
       nginx/
         Dockerfile
         nginx.conf
       docker-compose.yml

 The front-end Dockerfile should run a development server, but for production should just build static files, into the /static folder which is served by nginx.

+For mature enterprise applications, it is recommended to adopt a combination of both clean and vertical slice architectures by means of colocation.
+This means:
+1. Placing generic files that are used all throughout the project inside their respective domain directories.
+2. Having modules be in their own self-contained directory that may also contain domain specific directories relative to the module.

+Structuring files this way will help create a more flexible and manageable codebase.

 ## Front End Development